valencik/mastersAPSC/documents/thesis/thesis.md

 An aggregation query is used to summarize our data in preparation for clustering.
 This query saves, for each author, their total number of coauthors, their total number of years publishing, and their total number of publications.
-To help evaluate this summarization of authors, three heatmaps of this data are presented in figures @fig:nyne-log, @fig:nync-log, and @fig:nenc-log.
+To help evaluate this summarization of authors, three heat maps of this data are presented in figures @fig:nyne-log, @fig:nync-log, and @fig:nenc-log.

 Figure @fig:nyne-log shows an expected trend: Authors who publish over more years tend to have more publications overall.
 Each of these figures shows that there is a large number of authors who have published only a few times.
 Additionally, there are comparatively few authors who have published many times.
-The heatmap coloring is on a logarithmic scale, while the axes are linear.
+The heat map coloring is on a logarithmic scale, while the axes are linear.
 Without the log color scale, the plots would be washed out by the incredibly many authors who have published only once.
-(Linearly coloured heatmaps are shown in the Appendix, figures @fig:nyne-linear, @fig:nync-linear, and @fig:nenc-linear.)
+(Linearly coloured heat maps are shown in the Appendix, figures @fig:nyne-linear, @fig:nync-linear, and @fig:nenc-linear.)

 ![Number of entries an author has given the number of years they have published.](../../data/images/nyne-log-heatmap.png){#fig:nyne-log}